Why Mold Forms Behind Siding (And What Causes It to Keep Coming Back)

 Key Takeaways

-- Mold behind siding forms when moisture enters and cannot escape
+- Mold behind siding forms when water reaches hidden materials and the wall cannot dry

-- Mold returns when the moisture source is not fixed
+- Mold keeps coming back when cleaning is done before the moisture source is corrected